-- Disadvantages:

-- If the amount in the ABLE account exceeds \$100,000, the excess will disqualify the beneficiary from SSI.

-- Age restrictions

-- If beneficiary is not already receiving SSI or SSDI, they must obtain a doctor's certification that they have a 'severe and chronic' mental or physical impairment.

-- Liability, fraud and exploitation

-- What is a "Qualified Disability Expense"?
-Does your client/beneficiary know?

-- Medicaid Estate Recovery

-- State specific
+- Disadvantages: - If the amount in the ABLE account exceeds \$100,000, the excess will disqualify the beneficiary from SSI. - Age restrictions (must have become disabled before reaching age 26) - If beneficiary is not already receiving SSI or SSDI, they must obtain a doctor's certification that they have a 'severe and chronic' mental or physical impairment. - Liability, fraud and exploitation - What is a "Qualified Disability Expense"?
+Does your client/beneficiary know? - Medicaid Estate Recovery - State specific